bob-Github-2020/GNSS_Step_Detect_Remove/README.md

-# GNSS Step Detect Remove
+# GNSS Step Detection and Remove

 Last updated on 1-4-2022, by Bob Wang